Humans of Nick Cave: A Very Bad Seeds Ethnography

 Rick

 “I snuck into the show last night in Philly.
 We just hopped the fence.
 It was amazing.
-The highlight was he had a platform that was maybe 10 feet from the crowd [and] he basically walked into the crowd.”
+The highlight was he had a platform that was maybe 3 metres from the crowd [and] he basically walked into the crowd.”

 Tony